nilay-v3rma/xv6/README.md

 This branch will be updated for the following tasks.

-## 1. Barriers as synchronization primitives
+## 1. Barriers as synchronization primitives -> Implemented
 In this part, we will implement barriers.

 A barrier works as follows.
 The barrier is initialized with a count N, using the system call barrier_init(N).
 Next, processes that wish to wait at the barrier invoke the system call barrier_check().
 The first N − 1 calls to barrier_check must block, and the N-th call to this function must unblock all the processes that were waiting at the barrier.
 That is, all the N processes that wish to synchronize at the barrier must cross the barrier only after all N of them have arrived.
 You must implement the core logic for these system calls in barrier.c.